-Renault has won 11 Constructors' World Titles (as motorist and team) and went back to its core activity as an engine supplier in 2011.
-Renault will power 4 teams in 2013: triple world champions Red Bull Racing; Lotus F1 Team, double world champions in 2005 and 2006 when racing as the Renault F1 Team; Caterham F1 Team and Williams F1 Team.
+Renault has won 12 Constructors' World Titles (as motorist and team) and went back to its core activity as an engine supplier in 2011.
+Renault powers 4 teams in 2013: world champions Red Bull Racing; Lotus F1 Team; Caterham F1 Team and Williams F1 Team.

 Renault’s renewed commitment to F1 underlines how important Grand Prix racing is to the brand.
 As well as being a formidable springboard to

 promote its image across the globe, motor racing’s highest tier doubles up as a test laboratory for new technology – a factor that will become ever more relevant in the years ahead, when new engine regulations are implemented.

 Renault Sport F1 is the department that has been set up to oversee